Roboticy3/Mess/README.md

 ### Immediate improvements down the line
 In the Notes folder there is a text file called log_and_plan.txt, it contains my session-to-session coding notes on what to do.

+### What to do with the game right now
+Make boards and pieces using the wiki and load them to test them out.

 by Pablo Ibarz